-All the shapes of the polygon from triangle to decagon are given here in the below figures, respectively.
+All the polygon from triangle to decagon are given here in the below figures, respectively.

 Polygons are classified into various types based on the number of sides and measures of the angles.
 They are: